topeogunleye/developer-skill-test-front-end/README.md

 Bonus points will be awarded for a working search box, loading more photos on scroll and any other visual improvements or animations that you would like to add.

-Please clone this repository and create a branch and then push the content to the remote when you are done.
+Please fork this repository and create pull request when you are done.

 You can register for an API key [here](https://www.flickr.com/services/apps/create/).